NYUDataBootcamp/Book/pandas-intro.md

 Try it and see.
 We'll spend more time on these methods in a couple weeks.

-**Statistics.**  We can compute the mean, the standard deviation, and other statistics for all the variables at once with
+**Statistics.**  We can compute the mean, the standard deviation, and other statistics for all the variables (this means that they are operating column by column) at once with

 ```python
 df.mean()